The danger of CRISPR gene editing technology used in food or even humans

 There is not sufficient data available to reassure us that all this fiddling with nature will not end with having disastrous effects for the environment and our foods supply.
 We already experience a sharp decline in the overall health of the population.

 To start modifying humans is taking the CRISPR technology quite some steps further.
-If the scientific community does not abide by the highest ethical principles in the future, our earth could be populated by a new Frankenstein race.
+If the scientific community does not abide by the highest ethical principles in the future, a new Frankenstein race could populate our earth.
 Let us hope it will not happen.

 Source: NaturalHealth365, an article written by Dena Schmidt, staff writer, December 10, 2018